 Between 70 and 90% of jobs are landed through relationships, Robinson said, which means that only 10 to 30% of opportunities are actually posted online.

-Instead of only submitting resume after resume, Martin recommends using a comprehensive job search strategy that includes people as well as online resources.
+Instead of only submitting your college resume over and over, Martin recommends using a comprehensive job search strategy that includes people as well as online resources.

 People should be the largest part of your strategy, according to both Martin and Robinson.